The Programmer's Guide to Productive Remote Work

 - Adopting Test-Driven Development: A How-To Guide

 - Ergonomics: Invest in a comfortable chair and a desk that suits your height and working style.
-Consider ergonomic peripherals, like keyboards and mice, to prevent strain injuries.
+Consider ergonomic peripherals, like an ergonomic keyboard and an ergonomic mouse, to prevent strain injuries.

 - Lighting: Ensure your workspace is well‑lit, preferably with natural light, to reduce eye strain and boost your mood.